Skip to Content

 8. Eating at a fast-food restaurant for convenience despite its negative consequences on one’s physical health.

-9. Using substances such as cigarettes, alcohol, or drugs to reduce stress in the moment despite their negative health impacts.
+9. Using substances such as cigarettes, alcohol, or drugs reduces stress despite their negative health impacts.

 10. Accept a lottery payout as a one-time smaller payment rather than monthly payments that will add up to much more over time.